 Over the past few years, Scott has focused specifically on helping managers cope with the increased demands being placed on them: he has worked as a coach and teacher to help executives develop their employees, lead teams, and create a clear vision for their own professional future.
 Some of his coaching and teaching clients include Cablevision Systems Corp., Coors Brewing Company, Comedy Central, Cole-Haan, and Simon & Schuster.

 Clients and participants have praised his energy, humor, and creativity, his insight into their organization, and his ability to help them see and overcome their own blocks to learning.
 In the words of one client, "Scott teaches without pontificating; he tells the truth.
 He helps you over the rough spots with humor and honesty."

-is to provide Idea Champions customers with the highest level of
+Nancy is responsible for financial accounting, contracts, client relations, session logistics, marketing, and product sales.
+Her goal is to provide Idea Champions customers with the highest level of service possible.

-the arts.
-She is a member of the American Society of Training and
+Nancy has a Bachelor of Science in Communications from the State University of New York, and is an avid student of personal growth and the arts.
+She is a member of the American Society of Training and Development.

 Nancy currently resides in Woodstock, NY.